 The day of our flight the weather was absolutely perfect!
 There were a few clouds but overall the sun was shining and the sky was really clear and blue.
 The temperature was in the upper 80s.
 I really couldn’t have asked for a better day for a Niagara Falls Helicopter tour.

 We went inside to get our tickets for the Classic Tour.
 Niagara Helicopters does not take reservations, they operate on a first come, first serve basis.
 You can come at any time during the business hours (9 a.m. until sunset) and get tickets.
 Unfortunately, they cannot fly after dark or in low cloud conditions, so call in advance if the weather looks questionable!
 They can fly up to four helicopters at a time, so don’t worry the line moves pretty fast.

 We were both excited to do a Niagara Falls helicopter tour.
 This was going to be Russell’s first helicopter ride and my second.
 I had really enjoyed my helicopter ride to the Grand Canyon and I knew what to expect.
 Russell was a little anxious, but I knew he would love it.
+I was excited for our helicopter experience for two.
 We went outside to get in the short line.

 Right away we could tell Niagara Helicopters was a well-organized operation.
 They were so efficient with loading and unloading the helicopters that the line moved quickly.
 We got to skip a bit of the line because they were looking for a party of two to fill extra spots, so we waited less than 10 minutes.
 On their website, they note that they try to keep the wait time under 15 minutes.